steven-haddix/kenny-loggins/README.md

 ***
 ## Installation
 Kenny Loggins is installed via NPM, and resides in the Nexus repository.
-So you must first configure npm so it points to the correct Nexus server, then install it to your project via npm.
+You must first configure npm so it points to the correct Nexus server, then install it to your project via npm.

 ### Configuring Nexus